ampproject/amp.dev/content/docs/analytics/analytics-vendors.md

 Type attribute value: `amplitude`

 Adds support for Amplitude Analytics.
-More details for adding Amplitude Analytics Support can be found at [amplitude.com](https://amplitude.zendesk.com/hc/en-us/articles/360023153831#logging-events).
+More information can be found at [amplitude.com](https://amplitude.zendesk.com/hc/en-us/articles/360023153831).

 ### AT Internet